 I did receive the following items for review, but these are my own honest and true opinions: 2 Flip covers, 2 Workhorse snapless fitteds – large, 2 Cloth-eez 8 ply doublers, 2 Birdseye flat diaper – small, 2 Birdseye flat diaper – large organic, 2 Muslin flat diaper – organic, 2 sets of Boingos, 2 safety pins.

-All workhorse fitteds are made of certified organic cotton.
+All workhorse fitteds are made of certified organic cotton natural fibers.
 Fitteds are super absorbent because instead of just an insert, the entire fitted is the absorbent part.
 There are 8 layers of cotton in the body and 6 layers in the flap for newborn and small; 8 layers of cotton in the body and 8 layers in the flap for sizes medium, large and XL for a total of 16 layers.
 Each requires a cover to be waterproof.
 Since there is no attached PUL cover, the fitteds wash and wear well.
 They can take a beating and keep on going for a long, long time.
 This makes them a great affordable investment.

 Flats are just a single layer thick, so they are the easiest of all cloth diapers to wash and dry.
 Water and detergent has no problems reaching all the fibers unlike what can sometimes happen in inserts that are many layers thick or synthetic materials like microfiber.